Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 I’ve written about two that may play a role in the jet stream and storm track from the Pacific.

-The La Niña Watch in the equatorial Pacific, and The Pacific Decadal Oscillation (PDO) in the North Pacific.
+The La Niña Watch in the Equatorial Pacific, and The Pacific Decadal Oscillation (PDO) in the North Pacific.

 Here is the quick summary and link to those reports if you want to see more: